FIRST LOVE Dianthus

 - Is FIRST LOVE Dianthus good for the Colorado Front Range?

-- Yes.
-FIRST LOVE Dianthus is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, FIRST LOVE Dianthus is a well-suited perennial for Colorado's Front Range.

 - How big does FIRST LOVE Dianthus get?